When witches go riding,

 I have a *Huge*– did I say huge?– kettle that I use to mix up my cider.
 This sits and simmers all afternoon on the backburner of my stove, wafting a wonderful aroma throughout the house.

 Our kitchen isn’t as organized as Rachel Ray’s or Martha Stewart’s, but we get the job done.
-Above are kettles of cider brewing in preparation for a Samhain evening.
+Above are kettles of cider and homemade chili brewing in preparation for a Samhain evening.

 Let’s take a look at the ingredients we just used from a magickal perspective: